 Dalhousie also has two residence houses, which are co-ed.
 Formerly single family homes, each house has kitchen, living room and washroom facilities which are shared among the residents in the house.
 The character of these homes has been maintained as much as possible.
-Although they are generally occupied by students in graduate programs or professional schools, a few spaces are reserved for undergraduates.

 These houses have only single rooms, each with a bed, wardrobe, study desk, lamp and chair.
 Linen, cooking utensils and small appliances are not provided.
 A trained senior student acts as a House Assistant and liaises with the Residence Life Manager to provide administrative and resident related services.
-ResNet (high speed Internet), local telephone service and cable TV service are provided.
-Meal plans are not mandatory, but may be purchased separately to use at any dining hall on campus.
+ResNet (high speed Internet), local telephone service and cable TV service are provided in each room.
+Meal plans are not mandatory, but may be purchased for use at any dining hall on campus.